Tasumin/site_redirector_vercel/README.md

 # Root-Level Node.js Redirector for Vercel

-This version uses a single `index.js` file at the root, powered by `@vercel/node` runtime.
+This version uses a single `index.js` file at the root, powered by the `nodejs18.x` runtime.

 ## Features